Polish challenger Duda calls for new taxes on banks, supermarkets

 Supermarkets and banks in Poland pay a regular 19 percent corporate income tax rate.
 Banks additionally pay contributions to the banking guarantee fund.

-Large retail chains in Poland include Auchan, Tesco (TSCO.L) and Jeronimo Martin’s (JMT.LS) Biedronka.
+Large retail chains in Poland include Auchan, Tesco and Jeronimo Martin’s Biedronka.
+(Reporting by Marcin Goettig; Editing by Dominic Evans)